AliHakim773/AliHakim773/README.md

 ## More About Me
 - 🔭 I’m currently working on improving myself
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning more about node and sockets
 - 📫 How to reach me: AliHakim7732@gmail.com
 - ⚡ Fun fact: I love to play games